 To start an android background service when the device boots, you should create a broadcast receiver, and make it listen to android.intent.action.BOOT_COMPLETED action.
 Then in the custom broadcast receiver’s onReceive method, you can start the background service.

 This article will show you how to communicate between activity and background service in android.
-It will play, pause and stop a web audio file in android background service in this example.
-It will also update activity progress bar from background service to display audio playing process.
+It will play, pause and stop a web audio file in the android background service in this example.
+It will also update the activity progress bar from the background service to display the audio playing process.

-This example will show you how to implement force logout when same user account login in another instance of same android app.
-It will use both android activity, service and broadcast receiver components to implement.
+This example will show you how to implement force log out when the same user account login in another instance of the same android app.
+It will use both android Activity, Service, and Broadcast Receiver components to implement.

-In some cases, you may need to create a broadcast receiver which can still run at the background after the android app exit.
-This example will just tell you how to do that use broadcast receiver and android service object.
+In some cases, you may need to create a broadcast receiver that can still run in the background after the android app exit.
+This example will just tell you how to do that use a broadcast receiver and android service object.